What To Do When Your Water Well Begins To Pump Sand Or Grit

 Most wells use submersible pumps that are down in the water in a casing.

-Typically, the well pump is set, so it’s at a minimum of 10 – 20 feet higher than the well’s base.
+Typically, the well pump is set so it’s at least 10 – 20 feet higher than the well’s base.
 But if the pump is down near the well’s base, sand or grit and sediment can be drawn in.

 In old wells, the well shaft can fill up with fine sand and silt so much that the pump may start to suck in sand from this build-up.